This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The beauty of any casserole is that it is, by nature, a one-dish meal.
 Even my chicken-and-rice casserole can stand alone have a simple side salad as an accompaniment.

 Boil the elbow macaroni according to the directions on the box.
+I like it cooked but still firm.

 While the elbow pasta is boiling, steam some broccoli.
 After it is done, chop it into small pieces.